Sobhangh/IDP-Z3/README.md

 AutoconfigZ3 is a dynamic configuration tool based on logic theory that uses the Z3 SMT solver.
+It is hosted at https://autoconfigparam.herokuapp.com/.

 # Get started